 Gross capital comprises all reserves (General reserves, Revaluation reserve and Available-for-sale reserve) and is expressed as a percentage of total shares and deposit liabilities.
 This capital ratio is one of the most important measures of the financial strength of the Society.
-Profit after tax was higher in 2021 than the previous year, and at £6.9 million was sufficient to maintain a strong capital base.
+Profit after tax remained robust in 2022 at £7.9 million.
+Improvements in the pension scheme's funding position also helped strengthen the Society's capital base.